 Bel Canto EADG

 This is the existing set.
 Sound overall is even.
-String tension feels a bit floppy.
+String tension feels floppy.
 Strings sound kinda dark overall.
 Easy to play.
 Sound good with pizzicato.
 Not very responsive.

 Bel Canto ADG, Flexocor Deluxe E

 Flexocor is notably louder and punchier than the Bel Cantos.
-Sounds a bit metallic by contrast.
+Sounds metallic.
 Not an even sound at all with the Bel Cantos - too much contrast.

-Actually more even sounding between the Flexocor and the Pirazzis.
+Actually, more even sounding between the Flexocor and the Pirazzis.
 The Pirazzis go out of tune much easier than anything I'm experienced with.
 They definitely sound a helluva lot louder on this bass than anything I'm experienced with as well.
 They ring.
 I coughed and I could hear sympathetic ringing.
-Sound a bit scratchy, raspy, but if I compare this to Bel Canto, the Evah Pirazzis win on this bass.
+Sounds scratchy, raspy, but if I compare this to Bel Canto, the Evah Pirazzis win on this bass.
 Sounds like an old viol.
-They are definitely harder to play than other strings - more tension and thickness I think.
+They are definitely harder to play than other strings - more tension and thickness, I think.
 I can feel it in my wrist.

 Flat Chrome Original